Remember the expression, too many cooks in the kitchen?

 Well, go ahead and unlearn it.

-Restaurateurs across the U.S. are trying everything and the kitchen sink to recruit and retain employees in the face of a labor shortage the likes of which this industry hasn’t seen in nearly two decades.
+Restaurateurs across the U.S. are trying everything and the kitchen sink to recruit and retain employees in the face of a labor shortage the likes of which this industry hasn’t seen in decades.

 These two factors are especially relevant in cities like Miami where there are a huge number of restaurants, an ongoing government crackdown on hiring undocumented workers, and a relatively low state minimum wage compared to the rest of the country.

-A staffing agency called Workforce Solutions based out of Austin, Texas says the rising cost of living combined with the low wages offered by entry level service industry positions has applicants less interested than ever before in hospitality jobs.
+A staffing agency called Workforce Solutions based out of Austin, Texas says the rising cost of living combined with the low wages offered by entry-level service industry positions has applicants less interested than ever before in hospitality jobs.

 The agency suggests restaurant owners target students right out of high school and focus on offering them growth potential within the industry.